WSDOT/WBFL/RCSection/devdocs/Internals.md

 Pimpl Idiom
 ------------
-The pimpl idiom is used throught this library.
-The idea of the pimple idiom is to shield users of this library from the internal implementation details.
-Changes in implementation should not effect users of this library and should not necessitate compling when the internal implementation details are modified.
+The pimpl idiom is used throughout this library.
+The idea of the pimpl idiom is to shield users of this library from the internal implementation details.
+Changes in implementation should not affect users of this library and should not necessitate recompiling when the internal implementation details are modified.

 * https://docs.microsoft.com/en-us/cpp/cpp/pimpl-for-compile-time-encapsulation-modern-cpp
 * https://www.geeksforgeeks.org/pimpl-idiom-in-c-with-examples/